zorowangtt/phdthesis/source/11_chapter3_hp36_linearhomopolymer.md

 In general, the intra-residue contribution factors were found to be higher than the inter-residue factors (_c_), except for certain pairs of terminal residues (Met1-Leu2, Leu35-Phe36 and Gly12-Met13).
 The average intra-residue contribution factor (see @eq:eqc10) was 0.029, which was nearly twice as large as the average inter-residue contribution factor (0.016).
 This suggests that intra-residue thermal transport makes a dominant contribution to the overall heat current, which is consistent with the results of the master equation analysis. [@buchenberg2016]
-In addition to these two dominating thermal energy transport pathways, the contributions from sidechain-sidechain heat currents across non-bonded native contacts were relatively small.[@yamato2022]
+In addition to these two dominating thermal energy transport pathways, the contributions from sidechain-sidechain heat currents across nonbonded native contacts were relatively small.[@yamato2022]

 ![The contribution factors without cross-correlation corrections were calculated and plotted for both intra-residue ($c_{\alpha, \alpha}$, shown in red) and inter-residue ($c_{\alpha, \alpha+1}$, shown in green) interactions, as described in equations (@eq:eqc11) and (@eq:eqc12), respectively.
 The data points, such as $c_{1,2}$, represent the contribution factor between residue numbers $\alpha = 1$ and $\alpha = 2$.
 The horizontal axis displays the residue number, $\alpha$, along with the corresponding residue names represented in the one-letter code.
 The grey-shaded regions correspond to the $\alpha$-helical regions.](figures/cross/heat-conductivity-before-corrected.jpeg){#fig:heat_before width=70%}